basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution.md

 ## Vector Clock Tagging

 When a value is stored in Riak, it is tagged with a vector clock, establishing its initial version.
-Using this knowledge, Riak can auto-repair out-of-sync data when feasible or at least provide a client with an opportunity to reconcile divergent changesets in an application-specific manner.
+Using this knowledge, Riak can auto- repair out-of-sync data when feasible or at least provide a client with an opportunity to reconcile divergent changesets in an application-specific manner.

 ## Siblings

 A **sibling** is created when Riak is unable to resolve the canonical version of an object being stored.
 These scenarios can create siblings inside of a single object, usually under one of the following conditions:

 1. **Concurrent writes** --- If two writes occur simultaneously from clients with the same vector clock value, Riak will not be able to determine the correct object to store, and the object will be given two siblings.
 These writes could happen to the same node or to different nodes.

 2. **Stale Vector Clock** --- Writes from any client using a stale vector clock value.
-This is a less likely scenario from a well-behaved client that performs a read (to get the current vector clock) before a write.
+This is a less likely scenario from a well-behaved client that performs a read (to fetch the current vector clock) before performing a write.
 A situation may occur, however, in which a write happens from a different client while the read/write cycle is taking place.
 This would cause the first client to issue the write with an old vector clock value and a sibling to be created.
 A misbehaving client could continually create siblings if it habitually issued writes with a stale vector clock.

 3. **Missing Vector Clock** --- Writes to an existing object without a vector clock.
 While the least likely scenario, it can happen when manipulating an object using a client like `curl` and forgetting to set the `X-Riak-Vclock` header or using a [[Riak client library|Client Libraries]] and failing to take advantage of vector clock-related functionality.

 Riak uses siblings because it is impossible to order events with respect to time in a distributed system, which means that they must be ordered causally.
 If `allow_mult` is set to `false` in the [[bucket type|Using Bucket Types]] that you are using, siblings and vector clocks don't need to be dealt with on the application side because Riak will never return siblings upon read.

-If, however, `allow_mult` is set to `true`, Riak will not resolve conflicts for you, and the responsibility for conflict resolution will be delegated to the application, which will have to either select one of the siblings as being more correct or to delete or replace the object.
+If, however, `allow_mult` is set to `true`, Riak will not automatically resolve conflicts for you, and the responsibility for conflict resolution will be delegated to the application, which will have to either select one of the siblings as being more correct or to delete or replace the object.

 ### Siblings in Action

 Let's have a more concrete look at how siblings work in Riak.
 First, we'll create a bucket type called `siblings_allowed` with `allow_mult` set to `true`:

 ```bash
 riak-admin bucket-type create siblings_allowed '{"props":{"allow_mult":true}}'